heyakash876/ethproject1/README.md

 ## Description

 In this project i have made a contract called "Transactions" in which I have made functions like withdraw, Transfer, balance and deposit.
+In the deposit function I have used require statement that will check if the amount to be deposited is greater than zero or not.. if it is only then it will be executed and if the condition is false it will output the message "deposit amount needs to be greater than zero."
+After that I have made an Transfer function which needs recipient address and again I have used require statement to check if the sender have that amount he is transferring.
+I have also used the assert statement that checks if the balance has been funded to the recepient.Generally assert is used for checking general errors.
+Then I made a withdraw function in which i have used revert statement that checks if the withdrawer have sufficient fund to be withdrawn if not then it reverts back to its initial state and the remaining gas is refunded.

 ## Getting Started